man455/wordpress-job-manager/readme.txt

 * ADDED: 'Related Categories' section to job list displays
 * ADDED: Mandatory fields filter
 * ADDED: Widgets for Latest Jobs and Categories
+* ADDED: Option to change sort order of job lists
 * CHANGED: Removed pages hack for displaying categories.
 This will change category list permalinks if nice permalinks are off.
 * CHANGED: Split admin and display settings into two admin pages
 * FIXED: Some small string changes for clarity